devustine/COS101/fullnotes/07_computer-spec.md

 ## Graphics Processing Unit (GPU)

-So another component we're gonna be looking at is the graphical processing unit, the GPU.
-Yeah.

-### When You Need a GPU
+You Need a GPU, when:
-So when you need that, when one desires enhanced performance in terms of rendering images faster in real time, when:
 - Playing games on a computer
 - Doing complex graphics rendering